 One grant recipient, the U.S. Soccer Federation Foundation, will fund its Soccer for Success program in underserved neighborhoods in Seattle, Los Angeles, Houston, Chicago, Detroit, New York and Miami.
 Through physical activity, nutrition education, mentorship and family engagement Soccer for Success provides each participant with the tools to be healthy and productive.

-With its third quarter grants, the philanthropic arm of The
+With its third quarter grants, the philanthropic arm of The Coca‑Cola Company has awarded a total of $4.09M towards active, healthy living programs in 2012.

-"Regular physical activity and nutrition education have benefits beyond helping with energy balance," said Lori George Billingsley, Vice President, Community Relations,
+"Regular physical activity and nutrition education have benefits beyond helping with energy balance," said Lori George Billingsley, Vice President, Community Relations, Coca‑Cola Refreshments.
+"By supporting organizations that focus on fitness, nutrition education and balance, we're helping them create healthy habits within their communities.
+Together, we're building sustainable communities with brighter futures."

 Other organizations receiving grants to support active living programs include: